 Stone is one of our favorite building materials available in the "supernatural market".
 These are million-year-aged nature-made bricks!
 Incredibly strong, and if pieced together properly, stone can be the most solid and attractive foundation there is.
-Stone is our favorite material to use when building a stem wall-- when we are creating the transition between the ground and the cob, in order to protect the cob's "feet".
+Stone is a natural way to build a foundation stem wall-- creating the transition between the ground and the cob wall.
 As SunRay Kelley says, "With a good hat and good boots, cob will last forever."

 Stone works >

 We strive to use wind fallen wood or trees that we consciously cut to improve the health of a forest.
 Rough cut, wild edged, non-industrialized wood is beautiful and has a smaller carbon footprint.
 Our vision is rooted in sensibility as well, using recycled or discarded lumber when appropriate.
-In the above photo, pictured are natural curved branches, which are infinitely stronger than straight dimensional lumber found at the store, not to mention the whimsical curves they create visually.
+In the above photo, pictured are natural curved branches, which are infinitely stronger than straight dimensional lumber found at the store and add a whimsical element to a building

 Wood works >